What is it

 Complex features, for example:

 • AR (augmented reality) / VR (virtual reality)

 Short-term game.
 For example, for promotional campaigns.
 There is no complex features and the application will not live for long, so there is no need to worry about future scale and support.

 Convert a website into an app.
 RN works on JS and websites use the same technology.
 That’s why, if you need to create a simple application that will show the data from your website, you can easily use React Native.

 When planning simple standard features.

 There are very clear advantages and disadvantages to going with React Native.
 Performance really does matter, as do developer costs and speed of development.
 The decision you make will depend on the exact details of your situation.
 The app your building, the amount of funding you have, and the skillset of your team and future team members.

 A startup is often about iterating on ideas, and you don’t know what’s going to work and what isn’t.
-Developing an app for 3 platforms just to realise no one wants to use it is a real shame.
+Developing mobile apps for startups for 3 platforms is important.
+But one should not later realize no one wants to use them which would be a real shame.

 RN is a good choice not only for small companies, but also for large ones.
 Remember Tesla, Walmart, and Uber Eats?

 Yes, they use RN only for part of their products, but this is maybe because they are almost sure that they will have huge revenue even if they spend much for separate teams of Android and iOS developers and so make their main products slightly better for millions of users.